Why invert PDF colors?

 Will embedded images be inverted?

-The tool transforms vector color operators in PDF content streams.
-Raster images (JPEGs, PNGs) embedded in the PDF are not affected — they retain their original colors.
-Text, vector shapes, lines, and any graphics drawn with PDF color operators are fully transformed.
+The tool transforms vector color operators in content streams.
+Raster images (JPEGs, PNGs) embedded in the PDF are not affected — they retain original colors.
+Text, vector shapes, and lines drawn with PDF color operators are fully transformed.

-For Dark Mode and Full Invert, running the inverted PDF through the tool again recovers the original colors — RGB inversion applied twice cancels out.
-For Sepia and Grayscale, the original color data is not recoverable from the output.
-Always keep a copy of the original PDF.
+For Dark Mode and Full Invert, running the inverted PDF through the tool again recovers the original colors — inversion applied twice cancels out.
+For Sepia and Grayscale, the original color data is not recoverable.
+Always keep the original.

 No. ihatepdf never adds watermarks to any output file.